We’re Amused Sloth and we recently released our newest needle to the haystack called mobile games, in the form of Disco Dave (iOS/Android).

 The lesson we learned with this experience goes beyond issues and reactions and player feedback.
 The most important thing we extracted is that we will always be prone to misjudge situations if we act upon our initial impulses or “what did the others do?” mentality.

-Brains conserve as much energy as possible when performing a mental tasks.
-This will lead to designers having rigid mindsets, developers implementing the easiest solutions, artists accepting to have their creativity suppressed for the sake of current trends and overall a product that does not stand out amongst the competition.
+Brains conserve as much energy as possible when performing a mental task.
+This will lead to designers having rigid mindsets.
+Developers implementing the easiest solutions.
+Artists accepting to have their creativity suppressed for the sake of current trends.
+And overall, a product that does not stand out amongst the competition.

 Don’t lose your creativity and uniqueness in a world of preconceptions and settled processes.
-Don’t always jump onto the first instinct, keep your eyes on the ultimate goal of your creation and remember that games are about learning, improving and having fun, not about spreadsheets and checklists.
+Don’t always jump onto the first instinct.
+Keep your eyes on the ultimate goal of your creation.
+Remember that games are about learning, improving and having fun, not about spreadsheets and checklists.

 This article was originally published here.